Master of Science in Accountancy Degree

 educational cornerstones of small class sizes, hands-on learning, ethical problem-solving,

 and individualized attention from faculty and mentors.
-Our MAcc degree prepares you
+Our MAcc degree program contains

-for the CPA exam with a breadth of courses in areas like forensic accounting, auditing,
+a breadth of courses in areas like forensic accounting, auditing, financial reporting,

 Our graduate accounting degree program starts in the fall semester and can be completed in one year with daytime and evening courses or in two years with evening courses.
 This structure provides flexibility for you to build your degree around your professional commitments.
 Duquesne's proximity to downtown Pittsburgh is convenient for working professionals to take evening classes near their workplace.